 - Solid understanding of HIPAA, FERPA, The Clery Act, Title IX and federal sexual assault regulations, along with a strong knowledge of holistic preventative health care.

-- Strong consultation skills with particular ability to assess situations and recommend appropriate responses and ability to perform under stress when confronted with unusual or emergency situations.
+- Strong consultation skills with particular ability to assess situations and recommend appropriate responses; ability to perform under stress when confronted with unusual or emergency situations.

-- Recommend quality and service improvement initiatives, including those related to the physical facilities Contribute to strategic planning and resource development efforts related to wellness initiatives.
+- Recommend quality and service improvement initiatives, including those related to the physical plant.
+Contribute to strategic planning and resource development efforts related to wellness initiatives.

 - Serve on the Dean of Student Wellbeing’s leadership team, shaping strategic plans and assessment.